andremasoni/andremasoni/README.md

   <br>
   <samp>
     Hello there!
 I'm <b><a rel="nofollow noopener noreferrer" target="_blank" href="https://andremasoni.github.io/portfolio-andrem/">André Masoni</a></b><</b>!
-    I'm an Analysis and Systems Development student from Brazil.<br>
+    I'm an Analysis and Systems Development student from Brazil.
-    Backend Developer focused on Java, Spring Boot, REST APIs and Docker.<br>
+    Backend Developer focused on Java, Spring Boot, REST APIs and Docker.
-    Currently working in IT at Clariens and studying software development, automation and Artificial Intelligence.<br>
+    Currently working in IT at Clariens and studying software development, automation and Artificial Intelligence.
   </samp>

   <img src="./hollow-knight.gif" width="200"/>